Arts & Health Board

 We collaborate with partners to develop arts on prescription approaches

-We believe that the arts has an invaluable role to play in people’s physical and mental health and wellbeing. darts chairs Doncaster’s Arts and Health Board and works alongside key partners in the health sector including Doncaster Public Health, Clinical Commissioning Group, Social Prescribing Service and RDaSH (Rotherham, Doncaster and South Humber) NHS Foundation Trust.
+We believe that the arts has an invaluable role to play in people’s physical and mental health and wellbeing. darts chairs Doncaster’s Arts and Health Board and works alongside key partners in the health sector including Doncaster Public Health and Doncaster Social Prescribing Service.

 We are currently developing arts on prescription models focused on mental health, dementia and physical activity in older people, directly responding to population need.
 Creative delivery is also provided by cultural partners, Cast and Heritage Doncaster and evidence of our impacts is fed into the Borough Strategy.

 We have a number of funded programmes that offer GP referrals and we are building our relationships with GPs and health professionals to promote the ‘arts of prescriptions’ offer.
 Programmes include:

 We deliver weekly opportunities for adults aged 18+ with a wide spectrum of diagnosed and undiagnosed mild, moderate and severe mental health issues.
 Regular positive activity, support and signposting responds to individual need.
 Beneficiaries who are isolated and lonely, lacking in confidence, with low emotional resilience engage in activities that, over time, enable them to develop practical, social and personal skills, empowering them to make positive changes in their lives.
 All art forms including drama, ceramics, drumming, music technology, felt making, painting and film-making.

 I’ve tried Cognitive Behavioural Therapy, counselling, anti-depressants and nothing has worked until now…this [darts] is the only thing that works for me.